 Most of the students retreated back into Nacho and barricaded the gates.
 The police followed.
 When they were denied entry by students holding shields painted with the Colombian flag, a tear gas bombing started that would last into the night.

-The 20 blocks around Nacho was clouded in the foul chemical fog as what started as a peaceful march devolved into a melee between police and the students of Nacho, as police tried to storm in.
+The 20 blocks around Nacho were clouded in foul chemical fog as a day that had started peacefully devolved into a melee between police and the students of Nacho, as police tried to storm the campus.

 Why did the police feel the need to attack the University?
 This happens every time there is a protest at Nacho.
 It seems to be a game both sides enjoy playing, but this free-for-all was much fiercer than other responses I have seen: a brawl in the streets.

 With water-cannon equipped armored trucks and hundreds of rounds of tear gas, the police laid siege to the University for the next six hours.

 Protests in downtown Bogota would also later turn violent before being dispersed with tear-gas, but that didn’t stop the strike.
 At 10pm thousands of protesters were still wandering the city, and most businesses were shuttered.